Errors

 • Signed PUT URLs (they expire fast but still)

-The server side has the same rule — see AGENTS.md → "Don't console.log SDK ingest payloads or API keys."
-If you find an exception message that leaks any of the above, it's a bug — please report it.
+The server side follows the same rule - ingest payloads and key material are never written to logs.
+If you find an exception message that leaks any of the above, it's a bug - please report it.